POSTED BY September 26, 2016 COMMENTS (47)ON

 Here is one reference of a query like that on Yahoo answers

 I want to share with you today that its a big myth and its actually POSSIBLE.

-Few days back, I got in touch with Priyesh Sampat, Legacy & Succession Counsellor from Mumbai, who has handled hundred of PPF related cases in past.
-He shared with me how is it possible to withdraw money from PPF account without visiting the original branch and he has seen it work in real life for his old clients.
+A few days back, I got in touch with Priyesh Sampat, Legacy & Succession Counsellor from Mumbai, who has handled hundreds of PPF related cases in the past.
+He shared with me how is it possible to withdraw money from the PPF account without visiting the original branch and he has seen it work in real life for his old clients.

 He was very helpful and shared many insights and his experience on this topic.
 I thank him for that.

-Before I share the steps for PPF withdrawal from a different city, I want to mention that the steps below is applicable when you have your PPF account with SBI or some other public bank like PNB, Vijaya Bank etc.
+Before I share the steps for PPF withdrawal from a different city, I want to mention that the steps below are applicable when you have your PPF account with SBI or some other public bank like PNB, Vijaya Bank, etc.

 The steps below will not work in case you have PPF with Post office, in which case you first have to transfer your PPF from post office to SBI bank and then you can take the following steps.

 The first step is to make sure you arrange all your KYC documents like